You can upgrade the vCloud Director appliance from version 9.7 to version 10.0 or upgrade vCloud Director 10.0 to a patch release.

 vamicli update --install latest

-- Repeat Step 2 to Step 8 on each appliance.
+- Repeat Step 2 to Step 8 on the remaining standby and application cells.

 - From the primary appliance, back up the vCloud Director appliance embedded database.